vertigozero1/Open_Weather_Inky_Impression/README.md

 - `sudo raspi-config` and enable I2C and SPI
 - `sudo apt update && sudo apt upgrade -y` for good measure
 - `sudo apt install python3-pip` to install pip3
-- At this point, if you're running a modern version of PiOS, [you're going to need a Python virtual environment (or possibly break things down the line)](https://github.com/pimoroni/boilerplate-python/pull/13)
+- At this point, if you're running a modern version of PiOS, [you're going to need a Python virtual environment (or possibly break things down the line)](https://github.com/pimoroni/boilerplate-python/pull/13).
+The use of a venv is a best practice, so it's best to do this instead of using other workarounds.
   - `mkdir ~/.virtualenvs`
   - `mkdir ~/.virtualenvs/pimoroni`
   - `python3 -m venv --system-site-packages ~/.virtualenvs/pimoroni/`